sakloui/jorban-martysmods.github.io/docs/reshade-guides/reshades-ui-and-depth-buffer.md

 ---
-title: ReShade's UI & Depth Buffer
+title: ReShade GUI & Depth Buffer
 layout: default
 nav_order: 2
 parent: ReShade Guides
 ---

-# ReShade's UI
+# ReShade GUI

 Learning how to navigate through ReShade is key to being able to utilize it effectively.
 Being able to navigate it with ease and configure specifically what you are looking for allows the user to create whatever their imagination allows for.